danbussoni/Fallback2Remove/readme.md

 - The Windows 11 Safely Remove Hardware tray icon may disappear
 - The Eject option may fail or never appear
 - The operating system treats the drive as a fixed internal device
+- No local removing policy works (if driver is updated, as the root cause was per windows update, this breaks this option for each external hard drive device as observed in device manager)
+- Ejection is independent, whether device maintains index linkage with OS or not)

 This behavior is commonly observed with: